 To help parents to support their child's maths skills at home, why not share these free Count with me leaflets?
 They're full of easy little tips and are broken down into age groups from birth to five years old.

-If you'd like more advice or support, contact your Early Education and Childcare Advisor.
-If you're unsure who this is contact your area advisory team:
+If you'd like more advice or support, contact your area Early Education and Childcare Team: